 A large and very early underground feature has been discovered close to the northern bulwark of James Fort.
 Located just inside the eastern palisade wall and not far from an early well that was excavated over the past several months, only the top layers of the feature have been excavated yet it is already yielding several impressive artifacts.
 At this point, the feature could turn out to be one of a number of things, but preliminary probing has revealed that it is at least six feet deep.

 The archaeologists speculate that it might be some sort of underground storage structure such as a cellar, or it could even be another well.
 The feature is several feet long on each side and it was constructed very early in the history of James Fort.
 Archaeologists have drawn the conclusion that it dates to the period in which James Fort was still standing because several other features cut through it that also stood during the fort period.
 Because the feature is transected by several features but it transects none, it is the oldest of the features in the area.
 Newer features built over older ones will naturally transect them.
-To see a visual explanation of this, click on the diagram to the left.
+To see a visual explanation of this, click on the diagram below.

 Two sword hilts, one from a rapier and one from a sword with a wider blade, were found in the underground feature.
 The rapier hilt is of a swept style and is similar to several other rapier hilts that have been found elsewhere in the fort area.
 It dates to the early 17th century.
 This one is very well preserved and is largely devoid of large rust encrustations.
 The other sword hilt, a basket hilt most likely of Scottish origin, has a significant amount of rust encasing its intricate design and will require several hours of conservation to restore a semblance of its original appearance.
 Other basket hilts have also been found at James Fort.
 A piece of Border ware pottery was excavated from the feature, nearly intact except for its missing handle.
 Though its purpose is not 100% certain, the piece was likely part of a larger assembly used to warm liquids.
 It would have fit on top of a fuming pot for this purpose.
 Further excavations in the coming months will undoubtedly produce more artifacts and give us a clearer picture of the exact nature of the underground feature where these artifacts were found.